 - stage 4 – 20%

-In the UK, just fewer than 1,000 women die from cervical cancer every year.
+In the UK, just under 1,000 women die from cervical cancer every year.

 In most cases, vaginal bleeding is the first noticeable symptom of cervical cancer.
 It usually occurs after having sex.

-If you have any type of unusual vaginal bleeding, visit your GP for advice (see below).
+If you have any type of unusual vaginal bleeding, visit your GP for advice.